haifengl/bigdata/README.md

 Big data is not just a hype but can bring great values to business.
 In what follows, we will discuss some use case of big data in different areas and industries.
-The list can go very long but we will focus on several important cases to show how big data can help solving business challenges.
+The list can go very long but we will focus on several important cases to show how big data can help solve business challenges.

 ### CRM